Understanding Torque and Speed Curves of Stepper Motors

 The construction of stepper motors includes two main components; stator and rotor.
 The stator is the stationary part of the stepper motor and consists of windings.
 Each winding is energised in sequence to create a rotating magnetic field.
 The rotor is a rotating part of the stepper motor made up of permanent magnets.
 The rotor has teeth, allowing for more precise alignment with the magnetic fields generated by the stator.

-Watch the YouTube video by "Sabins Civil Engineering" to know about the working principle of a stepper motor.
+Watch the YouTube video by "Sabins Civil Engineering" to know more about the working principle of a stepper motor.

 The stepper motor works using multiple coils arranged in phases.
 When electrical current is supplied to these coils sequentially, the stepper motors move at a specific angle.
 This angle is known as the step angle.
 In a typical stepper motor, the step angle ranges from 1.8 degrees to 90 degrees.

-Stepper Motors are used in various applications such as 3D printers, CNC machines, robotics, and medical devices, where precision is critical.
+Stepper motors are used in various applications such as 3D printers, CNC machines, robotics, and medical devices, where precision is critical.
 They provide open-loop control, eliminating the need for feedback systems in many applications.

 Also Read